danstarns/DGQL/README.md

 ### Why

 **Why don't you just use Cypher?** - If you have a highly specific answer...
 Cypher may be the right question for you.
 If you aren't too familiar with the Cypher, and all you need is a JSON structure, similar in shape to your formulated query, then DGQL is for you.
-Formulating the DGQL query will make returning values from the database more predictable & easier to manage.
+Using a DGQL query will make returning values from the database more predictable & easier to manage.

 **Why does it use GraphQL?** - The GraphQL parser is a widely adopted and maintained project, meaning we can lean on its tools and infrastructure.
 Not only does GraphQL provide a solid foundation but also comes with developers & library authors.
 Finally; GraphQL directives are extremely useful and enable DGQL to facilitate powerful abstractions behind them.